 In the eyes of our legal system, driving while intoxicated may qualify as intentional misconduct or gross negligence, thereby allowing the court to award punitive damages in extreme cases.
 These damages are meant to punish the reckless offender in question while compensating the victim.

-Time Is Limited to File Florida Injury Claims After an Accident
+Time Is Limited to File a Personal Injury Lawsuit After an Accident

-You must file a claim within a certain time period to be considered for compensation of any kind, either through the courts or through your insurance company.
-If you disregard these time limits and act too late, your eligibility for damages may expire.
+You must file a personal injury lawsuit within a certain time period to be considered for compensation of any kind through the courts.
+If you disregard this time limit and act too late, your eligibility for damages may expire.